MultiplatformKickstarter/website/content/en/blog/local-ai-vs-saas-app-builders.md

 ## How local AI builders work

-Local AI generation runs the LLM on your machine using tools like [Ollama](https://ollama.com), [LM Studio](https://lmstudio.ai), or [Jan](https://jan.ai).
-The model reads your prompt locally and writes code to local files.
+Local AI generation runs the AI model on your machine.
+The model reads your prompt locally and writes code to local files — no data travels to external servers.

 The key differences: